What is a Domain Name?

 TLD stands for Top-Level Domain.
 If you're interested, you can take a gander at the official Top Level Domain list.

 Exciting?
 No, not really.
 Interesting?
 Umm... kind of!
 A few years back this list just *bam* populated.
 Before this, we had a very short list: .com, .net, .info, .biz.
 The end.
-So, if you were around for the beginning days of the internet, you may actually find this a tad-bit exciting.
+So, if you were around for the beginning days of the Internet, you may actually find this a tad-bit exciting.

 So, every word or word-set on this page can be the "last part" of your domain name.
 Some of them are restricted to a certain country, like .ca is for Canada and .com.au is for Australia.